 All Bridge Structures Can Benefit from Emseal Joint Systems

 This ‘temporary’ period may in fact be for several years as evidenced by our experience in the USA and Canada, where this concept began as an innovation from several state DOT’s (Departments of Transport).
 This approach has now also been picked up by several Highways Engineers and their term contractors in the UK, as it provides a fast and very cost-effective solution to replace deteriorated central sealing areas of such joint systems.
 This ensures that watertightness is maintained and the rest of the structure is protected, whilst future major repairs and overall replacement can be fully developed, planned and costed, including all of the deeply unpopular closures and delays required for this sort of major structural works, right across our roads network.

-In addition to bridge deck expansion joints, the Emseal BEJS solution has also proven to be the ideal approach for sealing several other types of movement joints on bridge structures, especially when extruded sealants and other traditional sealing systems are not suitable or have failed.
-Importantly in these situations the responsible bridge / structural engineers must make their own individual decisions e.g. through evaluation and assessment of the alternative option, then to select the most appropriate engineered solutions for their specific joint sealing requirements.
+In addition to bridge deck expansion joints, the Emseal BEJS solution has also proven to be the ideal approach for the more permanent sealing solutions for several other types of movement joints on bridge structures.
+This is especially true when extruded sealants and other traditional sealing systems are not suitable or have failed.
+Importantly in all of these refurbishment and resealing situations the responsible bridge and structural engineers must make their own individual decisions e.g. through evaluation and assessment of the alternative options.
+The engineers must then make the decision on the most effective approach to try and select the most appropriate engineered solutions for their specific bridge joint sealing requirements.

 Emseal CAD Drawing : Bridge Joint Repairs: Asphaltic Plug